 - If the meeting with the coach did not provide satisfactory resolutions, then a meeting with the Athletic Director is the next step.

 Since research indicates a student involved in co-curricular activities has a great chance for success during adulthood, many character traits required to be a successful participant are exactly those that will promote a successful life after high school.
-Athletes are held to the athletic code, and also to minimum academic requirements.
+Athletes are held to the athletic code of conduct, and also to minimum academic requirements.